 On both the national and international fronts, CPR is working with disability rights lawyers, advocates, and experts to promote SDM in ways that honor individuals’ choices, advance their self-determination, maximize their independence, and provide safeguards to prevent abuse.

-Here in Massachusetts, CPR launched the first SDM demonstration in the nation in 2014.
-We have since expanded the program, and multiple pilots are now underway across the Commonwealth.
-CPR provides training and technical assistance on SDM statewide, and has been working with advocates and lawmakers on an SDM bill, now pending before the Massachusetts Legislature.
+In Massachusetts, CPR launched the first SDM demonstration in the nation in 2014.
+We have since expanded the program, and multiple pilots are now underway across the state.
+CPR provides training and technical assistance on SDM statewide, and we have been working with advocates and lawmakers on an SDM bill, now pending before the Massachusetts Legislature.
 In addition, we are collaborating on an SDM pilot in Georgia.

 CPR is grateful to the individuals and foundations who support our work to advance this important initiative on behalf of people with disabilities.
 In particular, we acknowledge the following organizations: